covcom/388COM/Week_03_XML_and_gradle/README.md

     > There's a good story for this called [Pentium FDIV bug](https://en.wikipedia.org/wiki/Pentium_FDIV_bug).
 Also, check this out [What Every Computer Scientist Should Know About Floating-Point Arithmetic](http://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).

     Now you can run the app to test.
 You need to make sure that aftering filling out the form, you need to press either 'Create Car' or 'Create Diesel' first before you can add the vehicle to the list.
-Otherwise the app will crash.
+Otherwise, the app will crash.

     ![mini_bmw](.md_images/mini_bmw.png)

     ![emptylist](.md_images/emptylist.png)

-    > If you continuously press 'add' button you'll see in the ouput window the list gets longer but the serial number remains the same.
+    > If you continuously press 'add' button you'll see in the ouput window the list gets longer, but the serial number remains the same.
 Why is this?

 ## Lab 2 Gradle